RomanLut/INAV-X-Plane-HITL/doc/setup.md

 ## Accelerometer and gyroscope

-Real acceleromerer should be calibrated in **INAV Configurator**.
+There is no need to calibrate acceleromerer.
 Accelerometer orientation settings are not relevant for simulation.

 ## Barometer